 17 September 2022

-The day begins with a large, delicious breakfast including flaky pastries, potato pancakes filled with cheese, homemade honey and raspberry spreads, bread, quiche and more – homemade and from their gardens.
+The day begins with a large, delicious breakfast including flaky pastries, potato pancakes filled with cheese, honey and raspberry spreads, bread, quiche and more – homemade and from their gardens.
 I’m not a breakfast person but one has to indulge here.
-As for coffee, we’ll, let’s say there is room for improvement.
+As for coffee, well, let’s say there is room for improvement.
 Roger, our supreme leader and caregiver, buys us cream to replace the fermented mare’s milk.

 Kolmakov Aashu used to be a collective farm during Soviet times.
 We learn about life under the Moscow bosses as we walk through the village.
 Life was hard and difficult adjustments were required after the independence in 1991.
 State owned property had to be dolled out to approximately 1000 new private citizens.
 Villagers worked with what they had, struggled, survived, and ultimately began to thrive.

 Life appears bucolic as horses and cows graze beneath high mountain ranges.
 Many villagers are in the fields as this is the time for the digging of potatoes, a principle cash crop here.
 Everywhere there are bright orange bags of potatoes.
 A man is mixing gravel and cement as there is always some building and improvements in progress as extra cash might allow.
 It is Saturday so children are out of school; reactions are unexpected as the youngest are frightened by these strange people walking past their gated yards.
 Dogs are interested but polite.
 Homes are small, neat, many with outside squat toilets.
-We pass long, low storage buildings once used for community animals and produce, all owed by the state, and now falling into disrepair.
+We pass long, low storage buildings once used for community animals and produce, all owed by the state and now falling into disrepair.
 This is a simple, hard-scrapple life.

 Hiking around the valley is pleasant.
 The scenery, air and terrain are lovely.
 (Though the dry air and ever present dust is irritating to sinuses.)
 This is a popular spot for travelers who come for hiking and camping and the growing business of guest houses and yurts are signaling change.
-I would not enjoy a winter here but warmer
+I would not enjoy a winter here but warmer weather is lovely.

 The afternoon found us boarding a horse cart and riding to the local “polo field.”
 There we watch a Buzkashi game, or what one calls a totally riotous equestrian game of “goat pulling.”
 The Kyrgyz have a long tradition as horsemen and everyone probably has a goat.
 The goal is for opposing teams of horsemen to ride as fast and forcefully as possible in order place a goat carcass in the goal.
 The woolly goat, always a male and weighing around 60 lbs, thankfully is dead, decapitated of head and feet.
 The melee of man and horses is serious business.